stroxler/callable_syntax_examples/draft_pep/README.rst

 Many of the alternatives we considered would have been more expressive than ``typing.Callable``, for example adding support for describing signatures that include named, optional, and variadic arguments.

 We decided on a simple proposal focused just on improving syntax for the existing ``Callable`` type based on an extensive analysis of existing projects (see [#callable-type-usage-stats]_, [#callback-usage-stats-typed]_, [#callback-usage-stats]_).
 We determined that the vast majority of callbacks can be correctly described by the existing ``typing.Callable`` semantics:
-- Positional parameters: By far the most important case to handle well is simple callable types with positional parameters args, such as ``(int, str) -> bool``
+- Positional parameters: By far the most important case to handle well is simple callable types with positional parameters, such as ``(int, str) -> bool``
 - ParamSpec and Concatenate: The next most important feature is good support for PEP 612 ``ParamSpec`` and ``Concatenate`` types like ``(**P) -> bool`` and ``(int, **P) -> bool``.
 These are common primarily because of the heavy use of decorator patterns in python code.
 - TypeVarTuples: The next most important feature, assuming PEP 646 is accepted, is for unpacked types which are common because of cases where a wrapper passes along `*args` to some other function.

 Features that other, more complicated proposals would support account for fewer than 2% of the use cases we found.
-These are already expressiblepossible using `Callback Protocols <https://www.python.org/dev/peps/pep-0544/#callback-protocols>`_, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.
+These are already expressibleusing `Callback Protocols <https://www.python.org/dev/peps/pep-0544/#callback-protocols>`_, and since they aren’t common we decided that it made more sense to move forward with a simpler syntax.

 Extended Syntax Supporting Named and Optional Arguments
 -------------------------------------------------------